Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 My intention with the initial port was to re-write the `computeDerivatives` function in Rust and then make whatever other changes were necessary to glue it to the existing JavaScript code, leaving the bulk of the WebCola codebase as it is and limiting the surface area of the change.
 That would make it easier to implement and test the port since less code changes would be necessary.
 It also helps to keep changes to WebCola's APIs, both internal and external, as limited as possible.

 Since the `computeDerivatives` function itself only really does some basic math and array shuffling, porting it to Rust was pretty trivial.
 The complicated part, however, was managing access to the various input and output buffers that are used by it.
 In the original WebCola library, those buffers live in arrays that are contained in the parent class of the `computeDerivatives` method.

+In fact, all the Rust code I wrote for this port is in a [single file](https://github.com/Ameobea/webcola-wasm/blob/master/src/wasm/src/lib.rs).
+Note that the file I linked is the current/latest version of the code and contains a lot of changes (which I go into detail about later in this post) that don't correspond directly to the original JavaScript code.

 In order for them to be accessed from WebAssembly, they either need to be copied into the WebAssembly heap as arguments or changed to live inside the Wasm heap by default.
 The advantage of the first option is that code changes to the JS code are limited which makes the port easier to manage.
 However, the tradeoff is that the buffers need to be copied into the JS heap every time the function is called.